 Depending on the artist you want to buy from, prices may be lower or higher.
 Unknown or amateur artists may sell their works for only a few thousands dollars, but works by any well-known artist like Picasso, Warhol, or Chagall will be much, much more.

-When buying fine art, expect high prices, but don’t buy a piece you can’t afford.
+When buying fine art, expect high prices as usually all fine art is not available in your geographic border and you might need some Fine Art Shipping, but don’t buy a piece you can’t afford.
 It’s important to stay within your budget or wait until you can afford a more expensive piece.

 #4.
 Expect Slight Variations